ckelaid/Covid-19-Tweet-BERT-Sentiment-Analysis/README.md

 ![Image](sent_dist_2.png)

-As per the above plot however, the classes were really unbalanced so I performed Random Over Sampling to balance the classes:
+As per the above plot however, the classes were really unbalanced so I performed Random Over Sampling to balance them:

 ![Image](sent_dist_3.png)